-A8.2.1.2 Technical and operational characteristics of fixed service operating in the in the 5 775-5 925 MHz frequency range
+A8.2.1.2 Technical and operational characteristics of fixed service operating in the 5 775-5 925 MHz frequency range

 Document 7B/56 provides relevant technical information to support studies between SRS and Fixed Services (FS) under agenda item 1.15.
 The characteristics for fixed service (FS) for point-to-point (PP) systems are based on the information contained in the Report ITU-R F.2108, Table 9, as summarized in Table A8.2.1.2.